Apollo-Managed Funds Announce Upsize and Extension of Delos Platform, an Investment Partnership with Apeiron Management

-/EIN News/ -- MILAN, Italy and NEW YORK, March 29, 2023 (GLOBE NEWSWIRE) -- Apollo (NYSE: APO) today announced the upsize and extension of the Apollo Delos platform, an investment partnership between funds managed by its affiliates (the “Apollo Funds”) and Apeiron Management SpA (“Apeiron”) that focuses on special situations and corporate credit investment opportunities in Italy.
+MILAN, Italy and NEW YORK, March 29, 2023 (GLOBE NEWSWIRE) -- Apollo APO today announced the upsize and extension of the Apollo Delos platform, an investment partnership between funds managed by its affiliates (the "Apollo Funds") and Apeiron Management SpA ("Apeiron") that focuses on special situations and corporate credit investment opportunities in Italy.

 Since establishing the investment partnership in February 2018, Apollo Funds have deployed over EUR 470 million in Italy across investments in corporate debt, receivables, special situations, insolvency compositions, and other stressed and distressed assets.